-The Global Social Development Innovations (GSDI) is a center at the School of Social Work.
-GSDI’s mission is to create innovative interventions, build knowledge, produce evidence, and, in collaboration with local stakeholders, shape policy towards the well-being of marginalized populations globally.
+Global Social Development Innovations (GSDI) is a research center at the School of Social Work.
+GSDI’s mission is to generate evidence to advance youth well-being, globally.

-GSDI formulates its research around six core intervention areas and their intersections.
-These cores are economic security, workforce development, financial inclusion, social protection, health, and education.
-Its current initiatives span six countries in Asia and sub-Saharan Africa, including Ghana, India, Kenya, South Africa, Uganda, and Zambia.
+GSDI formulates its research around three core intervention areas and their intersections.
+These cores are youth economic security, youth workforce development, and youth financial inclusion.
+The Center’s current initiatives span six countries in Asia and sub-Saharan Africa, including Ghana, India, Kenya, South Africa, Uganda, and Zambia.
 GSDI works with local partners to improve the economic and social welfare of children, youth, and their families globally.

 We focus on community driven initiatives, which requires meaningful partnerships and collaboration with multiple stakeholders.
 GSDI has a cadre of local, national, and global research, implementation and funding partners.
 GSDI collaborates with faculty members affiliated with various UNC schools and departments, as well as other Universities globally.
 GSDI also prides itself as a training center for graduate students in social work and related disciplines.
 Last, GSDI houses a Data Hub, which serves as a nexus point for sharing and utilizing research data from GSDI and collaborating sites in Ghana, South Africa, India, and beyond.